estebanmunchjones2019/react-hooks-article/readme.md

 The component looks much leaner, and many other components can use that custom hook to query for data, that's great!

 The only downside is that for every component using the custom hook, a new request to the API is made, but that can be fixed, you'll see the solution by the end of this tutorial.

-duplication of network requests here-------->

-That duplication of Network requests shows as that the the fetch request was fired twice, once for each component using the custom hook.
+One way to check for this it to check the `Network` tab, and we'll see as many `GET` requests to the API as many components using that hook are shown on the screen.

-Another way to check how many times the fetch function was fired, is to set a `debugger` , like this:
+Another way to check how many times the fetch function was fired, is to add a `debugger`to the hook , like this:

 ```jsx
 debbuger;
 const rawData = await fetch("https://jsonplaceholder.typicode.com/posts");
 ```

+and open the developer tools of your browser.
+We'll get the code stoped as many times as the number of components on the screen using that hook.

 ## A more complex hook example